woudX/go-power/README.md

 A lightweight tools library for golang developer, which provider lots of useful tools to make coding easier, faster and feel more comfortable

 It contains :
-- **container** : provide a series of method to make containers operator easy, such as slice, etc.
+- **container** : provide a series of method to make containers operator more easily, such as slice, etc.
 - **converter** : provide common used type & other convert method
 - **mathex** : provide common used math/calculate functions
 - **ttype** : provide reflection based internal type system to process interface